lad/cdh/README.md

 /usr
 ```

-**cdcl** without arguments will clear the history list or an index can be
+**cdrm** without arguments will clear the history list or an index can be
 supplied to remove a single element.
 As with **cd** a postive or negative
 index can be supplied